-E. Demonstrate competence in reading labels and calculating medication
+- Demonstrate competence in reading labels and calculating medication dosages.

-F. Calculate basic IV drip rates including medications in units/hr., and
+- Calculate basic IV drip rates including medications in units/hr., and mg./hr.

-H. Demonstrate understanding of ethical and legal responsibilities of
+- Demonstrate understanding of ethical and legal responsibilities of calculating medications accurately.

 • plagiarism (turning in work not written by you, or lacking proper citation),